elsr-Pie/Fetch-Take-Home-Exercise-Site-Reliability-Engineering/README.md

 To get started, please ensure you have the following on your machine:

-1. Go programming language**: Version 1.22 or later is recommended.
+1. Go programming language: Version 1.22 or later is recommended.
 You can download and install Go from the official website `https://go.dev/dl/`
 2. Git: A version control system that helps you clone repositories or manage your own.